Shin-Koiwa Station: Passenger statistics

 In fiscal 2013, the station was used by an average of 72,306 passengers daily (boarding passengers only), making it the 59th-busiest station operated by JR East.
 The daily average passenger figures (boarding passengers only) in previous years are as shown below.

+In the 2015 data available from Japan's Ministry of Land, Infrastructure, Transport and Tourism, Shin Koiwa → Kinshichō was one of the train segments among Tokyo's most crowded train lines during rush hour.

 Accidents

-JR East is considering installing platform-edge doors due to the large number of passenger accidents and suicides occurring at this station.
+JR East considered installing platform-edge doors at Shin-Koiwa as early as 2013 due to the large number of passenger accidents and suicides occurring at the station.
 Between July 2011 and June 2013, 13 incidents occurred in which passengers were hit by trains at this station.
 Katsushika Ward made an official request to JR East to install platform-edge doors at the station in July 2012.

 On 27 June 2013, at around 14:40, a man in his thirties jumped in front of a 12-car Narita Express Yokohama to Narita Airport service passing non-stop through the station.
 The man died and his body hit a woman standing on the platform, injuring her.

+In 2018, automatic platform gates were installed on the Sōbu Rapid Line platforms of the station.
+As the line's trains are 300 m long, the set of platform gates broke the world record for the longest platform doors at East Tsim Sha Tsui station in Hong Kong.